Key Takeaways

 Even if you’re not technically inclined, there’s a good reason to keep reading.
 Technical SEO can sound difficult if you’re a beginner and don’t have a background in IT.

-However, the technical part is the foundation for both the functionality of our website and our future success with search engine optimization.
-We cover the basics of technical SEO so that you, as a beginner or intermediate, can join in.
+However, the technical part is the foundation for both the functionality of your website and your future success with search engine optimization.
+Think of technical SEO as the foundation of a house – without a solid foundation, everything you build on top will be unstable.

 Crawling and indexing

-Crawling and indexing are two important processes in Search Engine Optimization (SEO) that help search engines understand and organize the content on the web to provide relevant search results to users.
+Crawling and indexing are two important processes in Search Engine Optimization (SEO) that help search engines understand and organize content on the web to provide relevant search results to users.
 Let’s take a closer look at how these processes work:

 Crawling: